HPChainGithub/AI-node/README.md

 ### How to use

-The Docker image constains CUDA 12.01.1 and cuDNN 8 for Ubuntu 20.04 and dependecies to run AI jobs.
+The Docker image constains CUDA 12.0.1 and cuDNN 8 for Ubuntu 20.04 and dependecies to run AI jobs with Tensorflow and PyTorch.

 1. Optional: Customize the Docker Image